zionfx242/Portfolio-Website-Template/README.md

 This is simple Portfolio Website template that was one of my first projects.

-This project was made HTML & CSS.
+This project was made using HTML & CSS.